 The building was opened as a church and school in 1888 and used for social gatherings and then, after 1890, for the Dandaragan Road Board meetings.
 Four extra rooms were added on at the rear circa 1900 to provide suitable accommodation for the teacher.
 Classes were held there until 1948 when it was condemned for use as a school.

-A recreational focal point in the town centre for visitors and residents alike featuring a transit caravan park with modern ablution block (showers and laundry), gas BBQ’s, gazebos, dump point and a Dandaragan pioneers memorial rotunda depicting the history of the district since 1843.
+A recreational focal point in the town centre for visitors and residents alike featuring a transit caravan park (currently closed until further notice for camping) with modern ablution block (showers and laundry), gas BBQ’s, gazebos, dump point and a Dandaragan pioneers memorial rotunda depicting the history of the district since 1843.

 As well as the historical information on the area displayed at the park, the memorial rotunda has been updated with more recent additions of local family details and interesting events that have helped shape the town.
 It is reflective of the committed, spirited and diverse community that live in and around Dandaragan.